MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

     - **Redirect URI (optional)**: **Web** and `http://localhost`

 4. On the **AIPOnBehalfOf** blade, copy the value for the **Application (client) ID**.
-It looks similar to the following example: `57c3c1c3-abf9-404e-8b2b-4652836c8c66`.
+The value looks similar to the following example: `57c3c1c3-abf9-404e-8b2b-4652836c8c66`.
 This value is used for the *WebAppId* parameter when you run the Set-AIPAuthentication cmdlet.
 Paste and save the value for later reference.

 5. Still on the **AIPOnBehalfOf** blade, from the **Manage** menu, select **Authentication**.